JohnnyBeProgramming/pi-toolkit/README.md

 ## Quickstart

-The following quickstart guides will help you to get you going.
+The following quickstart guides will help you to get going.

 ### Run remote scripts from a github repo (on your machine or Rasberry Pi )